 - Plug ends (for making power cords)

 Time to start it up!
 This is one place where for the price, this unit really shines.
-Propane fuel capability come standard and ready !
+Propane fuel capability comes standard and ready!

-Another thing that I really like about the Duromax XP 12,000 EH is the noise level, at <74 db, its pretty quiet considering how much power it produces.
-This is a major plus, especially in long term outage situations.
+Another thing I really like about the generator is the noise level, at <74 db, it’s pretty quiet considering how much power it produces.
+This is a major plus, especially in long-term outage situations.

-Lets take a look at some more specifications, impressive to say the least.
+Let’s take a look at some more specifications.